 - pH of ± 0.1 pH units.

 - electrical conductivity of ± 3 percent.

-- Oxygen reduction potential (ORP) of ±10 mV.
+- Oxygen reduction potential (ORP) of ±10 millivolts (mV).

 - Groundwater temperature of ± 3 percent.

-- Dissolved oxygen values of ± 3 percent.
+- Dissolved oxygen values of ± 3 milligrams per liter (mg/L).

-Groundwater samples will be collected immediately after purging and after ensuring groundwater had recharged to within 80 percent of the initial static level.
-Samples will be collected directly from PVC tubing connected to the pump outlet and will be collected in laboratory-supplied sample containers.
+Groundwater samples will be collected immediately after purging.
+Samples will be collected directly from LDPE tubing connected to the pump outlet and will be collected in laboratory-supplied sample containers.
 The containers will be sealed, labeled, and stored on ice in a thermally insulated cooler pending transportation to state-certified American Analytics in Chatsworth, California.

-Groundwater samples will be submitted for analysis of TPH; carbon chain characterization, gasoline-range organics (GRO), fuel oxygenates, VOCs including BTEX.
+Groundwater samples will be submitted for analysis of TPH carbon chain characterization, GRO, fuel oxygenates, and VOCs including BTEX.
 Groundwater samples will be analyzed in accordance with the following test methods: